-Remove Vignetting, aberration and Other Lens Defects with Lens Profiles
+Remove Vignetting, Aberration and Other Lens Defects with Lens Profiles

 Vignetting, chromatic aberration, barrel distortion, and other image distortions are lens defects found in every lens to varying degrees.
 While they aren’t obvious in some images, they are very noticeable in others.
 Fortunately, they can easily be fixed.
 All you need to do is learn how to use the proper settings.